-The famous LOM developed by Lorenz \cite{Lorenz1963} of the Rayleigh-Benard problem of convective overturning in a fluid heated from below has been interpreted by Gluhovsky and Tong \cite{Gluhovsky1999} as a forced-dissipative version of subclass 1 of the tVG where $p+q+r=0$.
+The famous LOM developed by Lorenz \cite{Lorenz1963} of the Rayleigh-Benard problem of convective overturning in a fluid heated from below has been interpreted by Gluhovsky and Tong \cite{Gluhovsky1999} as a forced-dissipative version of subclass 1 of the TVG where $p+q+r=0$.
 The authors \cite{Gluhovsky1999} show that this subclass has two integrals of motion.
 In the present study, we have shown that two integrals of motion are held by this subclass even if $p+q+r\neq0$.
-It is well known that the model of Lorenz has the same symmetry as its conservative core described here \cite{Lorenz1963,Gilmore2007}, but its dynamics is very different \cite{Gluhovsky1999}.
-Thus it appears likely that, for the LOM of \cite{Lorenz1963} the conditions of chaotic dynamics arise from the combined effects of dissipation, which collapses volumes of initial conditions in phase space, and effects of forcing.
-Analogously, for each of the subclasses of the tVG, a rich collection of quadratic LOMs can be conceived by extending these models to their forced and dissipative counterparts, whose dynamics might depart significantly from the models elucidated here.
-Since these LOMs shall in general depart from the tVG in respect of forcing, dissipation, as well as the presence of the energy conservation constraint, it would be of interest to study the role of each of these factors on the resulting possibilities for dynamics in forced dissipative systems.
+The model of Lorenz has the same symmetry as its conservative core described here \cite{Lorenz1963,Gilmore2007}, but its dynamics is very different \cite{Gluhovsky1999}, and for the LOM of \cite{Lorenz1963} the conditions of chaotic dynamics arise from the combined effects of dissipation, which collapses volumes of initial conditions in phase space, and effects of forcing.